Command line arguments

 --clients-ca-cert-file <CLIENTS_CA_CERT_FILE>

-The server optional X. 509 certificate in PEM format validates the client certificate presented for authentication.
+The server's optional X. 509 certificate in PEM format validates the client certificate presented for authentication.

 If provided, clients must present a certificate signed by this authority for authentication.